Mexican water mouse: Ecology

 This rodent is found in and near the headwater streams of rivers in tropical forested areas.
 Its natural history is poorly known, but it seems to rely on finding its food in the small streams among closed canopy forests in which it lives.
 Other members of Rheomys are also semiaquatic, with carnivorous diets and similar riparian habitats.

 Status

-R. mexicanus has a total area of occupancy of less than 5000 km2, and within this distribution, it seems to have a fragmented range, being known from only four locations.
+Rheomys mexicanus has a total area of occupancy of less than 5000 km2, and within this distribution, it seems to have a fragmented range, being known from only four locations.
 It has a habitat requirement for pure, unpolluted water, and the quality and quantity of suitable habitat is declining.
 This habitat is under threat from deforestation and from water pollution, including from such human activities as household clothes-washing.
 As a result of these threats, the International Union for Conservation of Nature has listed the conservation status of this mouse as "endangered".